Keyboard shortcuts

 SettingValuesDefaultDescription

-loom.remote-typegithub, gerritAuto-detectedOverride the remote type for git loom push
+loom.remote-typegithub, azure, gerritAuto-detectedOverride the remote type for git loom push

 loom.remote-type